 Snapchat’s Commercial Use

-As with any popular medium, advertisers have found ways to utilize Snapchat to their advantage.
-With the addition of Discover feed, brands have been allowed to present their products and content to the users, bringing in a ton of revenue for Snapchat.
+As with any popular medium, advertisers and digital marketing firms have found ways to utilize Snapchat to their advantage.
+With the addition of the Discover feed, brands have been allowed to present their products and content to the users, bringing in a ton of revenue for Snapchat.
 Among companies that use Snapchat for marketing, you can find big names such as Audi, Cisco, Nike, and numerous others.

 When it comes to Snapchat advertising statistics, the company appears to be doing an excellent job at reaching the population.
 The rising number of people that Snapchat reaches is the main reason why companies want to advertise their products on it.
 In no way can a company afford to reach that many people on TV, or any other media, as the marketing campaign would cost hundreds of millions of dollars.
 Production costs are low for a 6 seconds video, the audience is bigger than anyone can imagine, and the cost of running an advertisement is neglectable, especially for a multi-billion dollar company.